Estimated reading time: 6 minutes

 2. Members: Church members tithe and are interested in how those tithe dollars are spent.

-3. Board: Church boards have the responsibility of ensuring that the church is compliant with governing laws and a good steward of resources.
+3. Board: Church boards are responsible for ensuring that the church complies with governing laws and is a good steward of resources.

 A healthy church does a good job of balancing all of these different perspectives.